abedit/Automated-Anonymization-of-Parole-Hearing-Transcripts/README.md

 ### ID

 Same logic.
 The letter part is removed and the number part is pseudonymized and saved in a map.
-The pseudonymized value is a tag [ID_1], [ID_2]...
+The pseudonymized value is a tag `[ID_1]`, `[ID_2]`...

 ### Location labels

 Same logic as the previous labels but depending on the zero shot model's answer, the location is pseudonymized like this:
-* if it's a state ➡️ STATE_X
+* if it's a state ➡️ `STATE_X`
-* Country ➡️ COUNTRY_X
+* Country ➡️ `COUNTRY_X`

 ### NRP

-Same logic as the LOCATION labels, depending on the zero shot classification model's answer, it could be RELIGION_X, NATIONALITY_X...
+Same logic as the LOCATION labels, depending on the zero shot classification model's answer, it could be `RELIGION_X`, `NATIONALITY_X`...

 ### Phone Numbers
-Each unique value is pseudonymized as PHONE_NUMBER_X...
+Each unique value is pseudonymized as `PHONE_NUMBER_X`...

 ### Spelled out items
 Each unique value is pseudonymized as SPELLED_OUT_ITEM...

 ### Date labels

-The DATE labels are pseudonymized based the following cases.
+The numerical values in DATE annotations are pseudonymized based the following cases.

 * A full date like 12/23/2016 ➡️ [DATE]
 * A year like 2013 ➡️ [YEAR]